rfonseca85/adaptavist-cli/README.md

 ### Starting the CLI

-Now you can run the adaptavist-cli by executing the following command on MAC/Linux:
+Now you can run the test-cli by executing the following command on MAC/Linux:

 ```bash
 ./run.sh